Free shipping on orders over $49.99

 4. Push the installed connector out of the housing.

-5. Do not bend or attempt to pry the connector out with a pair of pliers, the housing could easily get marred or even break.
+5. Do not bend the connector or attempt to pry it out with pliers, as you could easily mar or break the housing.

 (Important) If installing a drop-in connector, replace the removed connector with the drop-in one and push the lower part of the connector flush with the trigger mechanism housing.